-Two hundred years after the kings were decapitated and their heads had disappeared, workmen working at a building site discovered twenty-one of the heads plus over three hundred other statuary fragments buried within a wall of plaster in the underground foundations.
+Two hundred years after the king’s heads had disappeared, workers working at a building site discovered twenty-one of the heads.
+They also found three hundred other statuary fragments buried within a wall of plaster in underground foundations.

 For over 500 years, these faces had witnessed Paris history from their perch on Notre Dame Cathedral.
 Then they disappeared for 200 years.
 Today we can once again see the original “Heads of the Kings of Judah” and reflect on the lesson of history and hysteria.

 Notre-Dame de Paris which means “Our Lady of Paris,” also known as Notre-Dame, is a medieval Catholic cathedral on the Île de la Cité in Paris, France.
 The cathedral is considered to be one of the finest examples of French Gothic architecture.
 The innovative use of the rib vault and flying buttress, the enormous and colorful rose windows, set it apart from the earlier Romanesque style.